Bejmach/flashlight_tensor/README.md

     - wgpu preparation, currently not working
   - G2
     - gpu_buffers that allows for running tensor operations on gpu, for now only addition, and cpu preparation unoptimized
+  - G3
+    - first gpu operations and tests, and matmul gpu vs cpu comparison in examples

 ### Plans for 0.3.0
 - Gpu support using wgpu